awesomemotive/wp-simple-pay-lite/stripe/README.txt

 = 1.2.5 =

-* Fixed bug with remember me option.
+* Fixed a bug with the remember me option.
-* Fixed bug with test_mode attribute.
+* Fixed a bug with the test_mode attribute.

 = 1.2.4 =